What You Should Know If Your PSA Is Elevated

-Prostate specific antigen, also known as PSA, is made in the prostate and circulates in the bloodstream.
-It is a non-specific test that can indicate an enlarged prostate (BPH), urinating issues, infection of the bladder or prostate or potentially prostate cancer.
+Prostate specific antigen, also known as PSA, are proteins made in the prostate.
+They circulate in the bloodstream.
+A blood test can indicate if your PSA level is elevated which could indicate an enlarged prostate (BPH), urinating issues, infection of the bladder or prostate cancer.

 Oftentimes there are no symptoms associated with an elevated PSA; however, symptoms can include: